EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 This draft deals with the case of the Initiator acting as CoAP Client and the Responder acting as CoAP Server.
 (The case of the Initiator acting as CoAP server cannot be optimized in this way.)
 That is, the CoAP Client sends a POST request containing the EDHOC message 1 to a reserved resource at the CoAP Server.
 This triggers the EDHOC exchange on the CoAP Server, which replies with a 2.04 (Changed) Response containing the EDHOC message 2.
 Finally, the EDHOC message 3 is sent by the CoAP Client in a CoAP POST request to the same resource used for the EDHOC message 1.
 The Content-Format of these CoAP messages is set to "application/edhoc".

 After this exchange takes place, and after successful verifications specified in the EDHOC protocol, the Client and Server derive the OSCORE Security Context, as specified in Section 7.1.1 of {{I-D.ietf-lake-edhoc}}.
-Then, they are then ready to use OSCORE.
+Then, they are ready to use OSCORE.

 This sequential way of running EDHOC and then OSCORE is specified in {{fig-non-combined}}.
 As shown in the figure, this mechanism is executed in 3 round trips.